kayleeisokay/kayleeisokay.github.io/_posts/2024-08-11-conjugate-priors.md

 #### Which $\theta$ is more likely, $\theta$ = 5 or $\theta = 10$ for the observed data $X = [12, 2, 23]$?
 Assume that the data is poisson distributed.

-Recall that the likelihood function is the joint probability distribution constructed by evaluating $f(X|\theta)$ at each data point $X=x$.
+Recall that the likelihood function is the joint probability distribution constructed by evaluating $f(X \vert \theta)$ at each data point $X=x$.
 This means we need to multiply the pmfs together, where the pmf is defined as

 $$
 g(k;\lambda) = P(X = k) =  \frac{\lambda^k e^{\lambda}}{k!}.